windsnow1025/UniWebPlatform/AI-Docs/guidelines.md

 • Core features
 • In-scope vs out-of-scope items

-This gives the AI a solid high-level understanding of what you’re building.
+This gives the AI a solid high-level understanding of what you're building.

 2. App Flow Doc